Hoecker-Lab/pocketoptimizer/README.rst

       --ph PH               ph value for side chain and ligand protonation --keep_chains [KEEP_CHAINS ...]
-                            Chains to keep by their chain identifiers --min_bb MIN_BB       Whether to minimize the proteins backbone, default: No minimization --discard_mols [DISCARD_MOLS ...]
+                            Chains to keep by their chain identifiers --min MIN             Whether to minimize the protein structure, default: Minimization --min_bb MIN_BB       Whether to minimize the proteins backbone, default: No minimization --discard_mols [DISCARD_MOLS ...]
                             Special molecules to exclude by their chain and residue identifier (A:1), per default everything, but peptides have to be defined manually